slidr-app/slidr/src/presentations/mfs.md

 DevEx: runs anywhere\
 Community

-FIts mental model of devs: improve devex decrease TTM\
+Fits mental model of devs: improve devex decrease TTM\
 Most devs understand designing systems based on RDB.
 Maybe not the best but everyone understands.\
 PSQL you can do whatever you want.\
 Challenge: works well if you have a connection pool.
 Need a pool to allow for massive scaling.
-(800 c / server
+(800 c / server)

 DB that runs on my machine, or anywhere (not cloud based)\
 SQL because it’s popular, devex, dev experience\